Auto stop tutorial

 - On order booking: In this option, a regular stop order is placed over your balance as soon as the Auto Invest order is executed.

 - On candle close: With this option, a liquidation market order is triggered once the close price of the candle is equal to or below the stop level indicated by the signal.

 Important: please ensure you understand the applicability of this feature to your portfolio.
 It is not recommended to apply it to assets that are highly prone to dumps.

 - Cap Loss (for external signals)

-- Take from the signal: will take the stop price indicated in the signal.
-This option may prevent you from premature exits of the signal.
-If the signal provider doesn't send a stop-loss entry, Anny will not add the stop loss.
+- Take from the signal: This option uses the stop price indicated in the signal.
+It prevents premature exits of the signal.
+If the signal provider doesn't send a stop-loss entry, Anny will not add the stop-loss.

-- Capped percentage over the entry order: you are in control of your losses.
-Anny calculates the price based on a relative percentage of your entry order.
-Anny will consider the signal stop-loss whenever the loss is lower than your configuration.
+- Capped percentage over the entry order: With this option, you can define a maximum loss by specifying a relative percentage of your entry order.
+Anny will consider the signal stop-loss only if the loss is lower than your configured percentage.

 If you use Auto stop capping with leverage trading, be aware that the stop order can only be placed at a price of -0.25% of the market price.